jrosocha/jarvisCli/README.md

 # jarvis
-Elite Dangerous Neo4j/Elite OCR Trading PoweredCLI
+Elite Dangerous OrientDb OCR Trading PoweredCLI

-This is a learning exercise for Neo4j and spring-shell in Java.
+This is a learning exercise for OrientDb and spring-shell in Java.
 If you like these kinds of things, feel free to pull and contribute.
-If you are a Neo4j expert, man I need some advice, because this this is awful slow around the [:FRAMESHIFT] edge once you get past 2 jumps in a go command.
+If you are a OrientDb expert, man I need some advice, because this this is awful slow around the [:FRAMESHIFT] edge once you get past 2 jumps in a go command.

 Anyways the DB looks like this:
 ```
-(:System)-[:FRAMESHIFY{ly:float}]-(:System)-[](:Station)-[:EXCHANGE{buyPrice:int, sellPrice:int, supply:int, demand:int, timestamp:long}]->(:Commodity)
+(System)-[:Frameshift{ly:float}]-(System)-[](Station)-[Exchange{buyPrice:int, sellPrice:int, supply:int, demand:int, timestamp:long}]->(Commodity)
 ```

+## Installation
 * Install Elite:Dangerous .. or all of this will really be boring
 * Install EliteOCR and learn how to use it.
 This CLI uses the csv exports.
 Mind what directory they get written to.